 Retirement may have its benefits, but exemption from the IRS isnt one of them.
 Still, seniors actually have more options than most when it comes to making tax time less taxing.
 If youre 65 or older, these six tips will help minimize your stress and maximize your deductions come April 15.

-- Don’t forget about local and state taxes.
-Many states, such as New Jersey and Pennsylvania, offer additional tax credits, tax breaks, property tax and rental rebates, and tax freezes for seniors.
+Many states, such as New Jersey and Pennsylvania, offer additional tax credits, tax breaks, property tax and rent rebates, and tax freezes for seniors.
 In some cases, these tax breaks are refundable – which means you may be entitled to money back even if you don’t owe any taxes.